federicocandiago/datespin_public/README.md

-# datespin_public
+# Datespin

-Public repository for Datespin
+This is the public repository for Datespin.

+In case you encounter any bug while using our application, please open a new Bug issue here.
+Suggestions and feedback are always welcome.